Tree That Owns Itself: Legend

-This does not confirm that the tree owns itself, but suggests, rather, that it is considered to be within the right-of-way along Finley Street.
-Athens-Clarke County confirms that the tree is in the right-of-way, and is thus "accepted for care" by municipal authorities; according to city-county officials, local government and the owners of the adjacent property jointly serve as "stewards" for the care of the tree, while Athens' Junior Ladies' Garden Club serves as its "primary advocate".
+Athens-Clarke County confirms that the tree is in the right-of-way, and is "accepted for care" by municipal authorities.
+According to city-county officials, local government and the owners of the adjacent property jointly serve as "stewards" for the care of the tree.
+Athens' Junior Ladies' Garden Club serves as its "primary advocate".
 Regarding Jackson's deed, one writer noted at the beginning of the 20th century, "However defective this title may be in law, the public recognized it."
 In that spirit, it is the stated position of the Athens-Clarke County Unified Government that the tree, in spite of the law, does indeed own itself.
 It is the policy of the city of Athens to maintain it as a public street tree.